How to prepare your business to receive payments online

 Ecommerce isn’t a fringe sales channel anymore.
 Online sales are expected to grow 57 percent by 2018, up to $414 billion.
 An ecommerce website allows your business to be open 24/7, and makes it easier to attract customers around the world.
 Retail, hospitality, and service are a few of the industries benefiting from the new revenue online sales offers.

-Whether you are considering ecommerce for your business or are already accepting payments online, following best practices can reduce your risk, save money, and improve operational efficiency.
-In this article, we’ll take a look at four best practices to help ensure streamlined, secure, cost-effective online payments.
+Whether you are considering ecommerce for your business or are already accepting credit card payments online, following best practices can reduce your risk, save money, and improve operational efficiency.
+In this article, we’ll take a look at how to receive payments online by implementing four best practices to help ensure streamlined, secure, cost-effective credit card processing.

 Best Practice #1: Presenting information